lightbasenl/platforms/docs/workflows/lib-ci.md

 Wrapper to run NPM scripts in CI.
 Supports providing a Node.js version and multiple commands.
 Automatically includes Yarn/NPM module cache and Next.js build caching.

+**Not suitable for:**

+- Commands with secrets.
+Reusable workflows have specific handling around secrets.
+This workflow doesn't support any workaround for this.

 ## Usage

 **Basic**